 The person with the potential to unlock the secrets of DNA, cure the most puzzling diseases, reduce human suffering, and help all of us be healthier humans.

 … to figure out cold fusion, deliver limitless clean energy, and to make human expansion possible in the territories beyond our solar system.

-… to understand the nature and keys to mental illness ad to help all of us better understand each other, be happy, and actually get along.
+… to understand the nature and keys to mental illness and to help all of us better understand each other, be happier, and actually get along.

 … to articulate those barely felt and as-yet-unspoken philosophical keys to understanding our life on earth and to help us finally achieve real, lasting peace.

 Not to mention the people with the potential to create the many thousands of awe-inspiring and uplifting works of music, art, dance, film, and more.

 Many of these people have long since lived, toiled, and eventually died trying to support their families on minimum wage instead of ever having gone to college or had a peaceful moment to ponder anything beyond worry about making rent or finding a meal.
 More people with the potential to do so much more are still on the work-to-live treadmills, and some are yet still to come.

 What mind-blowing scientific discoveries, amazing music and art, and nurturing philosophical concepts were lost along the way or have yet to be discovered because of this starving of people’s potential and space to think and create?